irvanindrawahab/ML-Driven-Taxi-Positioning-for-Enhanced-Efficiency/README.md

 - Data is relatively simple
 - LSTM might result in overfitting when dealing with simple dataset

 Now that we have developed the model to predict taxis demand/supply ratio at different area, how can we bring this to the taxi drivers?
-Build Recommender System
+Build Recommender System through Streamlit

 ## Recommender Systems
 Three Features: